View Map

 5The Burren Food Trail

-If you find yourself working up an appetite whilst in the area, check out the Burren Food Trail for a selection of curated gastronomical expeditions with themes like Farm to Fork and Taste the Ocean.
-Stop at every point and chew down of delicious dishes, or simply dip in and out along the way.
+If you find yourself working up an appetite whilst in the area, check out the Burren Food Trail for a selection of curated gastronomical expeditions, with themes like Farm to Fork and Taste the Ocean.
+Stop at every point and devour delicious dishes, or simply dip in and out along the way.

 6Golfing in Clare